Bordered Floer homology and contact structures: Preliminaries

 Any surface with an open book foliation decomposes along regular leaves into square tiles that each contain precisely one hyperbolic singularity.
 Figure~\ref{fig:rgradient} shows the flowlines of a preferred $\nabla \pit$ on such a tile; these flowlines satisfy the ordering conditions in Definition~\ref{def:sorted}, although ensuring their extension to $M$ yields a sorted foliated open book may require stabilization.

 The Morse perspective is useful not only for building geometric intuition, but also for relating the boundary decorations to those in the interior of the manifold.
-For example, a sorting arc $\gamma^\pm_i$ is isotopic through the associated (un)stable critical submanifold of $\nabla\pi$ to the (un)stable submanifold of $\nabla\pit$ on $\partial M$ which passes through the corresponding positive (negative) hyperbolic point $h_i$.
+For example, a sorting arc $\gamma^{+}_i$ is isotopic through the associated stable critical submanifold of $\nabla\pi$ to the stable submanifold of $\nabla\pit$ on $\partial M$ which passes through the corresponding positive hyperbolic point $h_i$.
+Likewise, a sorting arc $\gamma^{-}_i$ is isotopic through the associated unstable critical submanifold of $\nabla\pi$ to the unstable submanifold of $\nabla\pit$ on $\partial M$ which passes through the corresponding negative hyperbolic point $h_i$.
 Conditions~\ref{item:pm}, \ref{item:plus}, and \ref{item:minus} in Definition~\ref{def:sorted} are chosen so that the graphs formed by the (un)stable separatrices of positive (negative) hyperbolic points with respect to $\fol$ and with respect to $\nabla \pit$ are isotopic.
+See \cite[Lemma 8.8]{LV}.
 In the next section, this will allow us to define certain subsurfaces as neighborhoods of either graph.